mdsadikulbhai12333-jpg/PixelsPub/README.md

   <details>

-* Your phone will prompt _Allow USB debugging_ if it's the first time being connected on USB debugging mode.
+* Your phone will prompt _Allow USB debugging?_ if it's the first time being connected on USB debugging mode.
 Tap _Allow_ or _OK_.
 * You may check _Always allow from this computer_ (Please check note at the end of this tutorial about keeping the USB debugging enabled).